Earn a Bachelor's and a Master's in Less Time

 Accelerate your education, and get on the fast track to advanced studies in mechanical engineering.
 The Mechanical Engineering Accelerated Master’s program will allow you to count up to six senior-level credits toward both a Bachelor of Science in Mechanical Engineering and a Master of Science in Mechanical Engineering or Master of Science in Engineering Mechanics.

-The Mechanical Engineering/Engineering Mechanics Accelerated Master’s program offers a thesis option or a report option designed for highly motivated students who would like to pursue doctoral studies in mechanical engineering or gain a competitive edge in industry with an accelerated advanced degree.
+The Mechanical Engineering/Engineering Mechanics Accelerated Master’s program offers a thesis option, a report option, and a coursework only option designed for highly motivated students who wish to gain a competitive edge with an accelerated advanced degree.
 There is a growing demand for graduates with a master’s degree in mechanical engineering, and the accelerated program will provide you with a pathway to meet this need in fewer semesters.

 Accelerated MS Requirements

 - Undergraduate students must apply for admission to the accelerated master’s program though the standard Graduate School application process during the latter part of their junior year or early in their senior year.
 Interested students should talk with the MEEM Director of Graduate Studies during their junior year.

 - The accelerated master’s program requires you to be accepted into the Graduate School and the Master of Science in Mechanical Engineering program prior to the awarding of your bachelor’s degree.